 Lease accounting (ASC 842) for private companies has been saved

 Lease accounting (ASC 842) for private companies

 Lessons learned from public company implementations

-Public companies have been working to comply with the new standard on lease accounting since the beginning of 2019.
-Analysis of their preparation successes and challenges provides critical ASC 842 lessons for private companies approaching a 2021 deadline.
+Public companies have had to comply with the new standard on lease accounting since the beginning of 2019.
+Analysis of their preparation successes and challenges provides critical ASC 842 lessons for private companies approaching a 2022 deadline.
 Explore the five lessons learned we’ve observed.

 - Public knowledge, private lessons